This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keep your blood sugar levels as close to normal as possible by taking your medicines as directed.
 Check your blood sugar levels as often as directed.
 Contact your healthcare provider if your levels are higher than they should be.

-- Follow the meal plan that your healthcare or dietitian gave you.
+- Follow the meal plan that your care team provider or dietitian gave you.
 This meal plan can help you control your blood sugar and decrease your symptoms.

-- Exercise regularly.
-Exercise can help keep your blood sugar level steady and help you manage your weight.
-Exercise for at least 30 minutes, 5 days a week.
-Ask your healthcare provider about the best exercise plan for you.
+- Be physically active.
+Physical activity, such as exercise, can help keep your blood sugar level steady and help you manage your weight.
+Be active for at least 30 minutes, 5 days a week.
+Ask your care team provider about the best activity plan for you.
 Use caution when you exercise if you have decreased feeling in your feet.

 Care for your feet: